dc25/docker_try-reflex/README.md

 # tmux

-For a better working environment, run tmux.
+For a better working environment, run tmux from the container shell prompt.
 Inside of tmux you can create multiple tmux "panes", each with its own bash session.
+I couldn't figure out how to automate this.
+If you get it working (automatically) please let me know how.

 # Customization